Anish-shakya/R-Programming/README.md

 # 2) List:
 A list in R can contain many different data types inside it.
 A list is a collection of data that is ordered and changeable.
 To create a list, we can use the list() function.
-You can refer to the above list.r program to know about some method that can be used along with list
+You can refer to the above list.r program to know about some method that can be used along with list...